WordPress/blueprints/CONTRIBUTING.md

 The PR should contain:

 * A single `blueprint.json` file under the path `blueprints/your-blueprint-name/blueprint.json` (like [the examples here](https://github.com/adamziel/blueprints/tree/trunk/blueprints)).
 * All the static files (WXR, ZIP, JPG, etc.) your Blueprint references.
-The static files must be loaded via the `https://raw.githubusercontent.com` URL pointing to your branch.
+The static files must be loaded via the `https://raw.githubusercontent.com` URL pointing to your branch. `raw.githubusercontent.com` is a service that allows you to serve files directly from your GitHub repository.
+This is useful for loading static files in Blueprints.
+The URLs follow the `raw.githubusercontent.com/${user}/${repo}/${branch}/${path}` pattern.

 For example, if you want to load `a content-export.xml` file and your branch is called `woocommerce-subscriptions`, then your PR must contain a: